 i IMPORTANT: For more information about specific tasks, or additional technical information about the features described in this topic, see the reference topics in the Administration and Configuration Help.
 For example, to find out more about Foglight licensing, in the browser interface, open the Help tab in the action panel.
-From there, navigate to Using Foglight > Administration and Configuration Help > Configuring Foglight for Initial Use > Managing Users and Security, to find a list of reference topics.
+From there, navigate to Administration and Configuration Help > Administering and Configuring Foglight > Managing Licenses, to find a list of reference topics.